dc-js/dc.js/wiki.md

 effects.

 #### dc.compositeChart(parent[, chartGroup])
-Create a composite chart instance and attache it to the given parent element.
+Create a composite chart instance and attach it to the given parent element.

 Parameters:
 * parent : string - any valid d3 single selector representing typically a dom block element such as a div.